Gliese 581: SETI

 The Gliese 581 system has been the target of both SETI and Active SETI searches for extraterrestrial life.

 A Message from Earth (AMFE) is a high-powered digital radio signal that was sent on 9 October 2008, toward Gliese 581c.
 The signal is a digital time capsule containing 501 messages that were selected through a competition on the social networking site Bebo.
 The message was sent using the Yevpatoria RT-70 radio telescope radar telescope of the National Space Agency of Ukraine.
 The signal will reach Gliese 581 in early 2029.

 Using optical SETI, Ragbir Bhathal claimed to have detected an unexplained pulse of light from the direction of the Gliese 581 system in 2008.

 In 2012, the International Centre for Radio Astronomy Research at Curtin University in Perth, Gliese 581 was precisely targeted by Australian Long Baseline Array using three radio telescope facilities across Australia and the Very Long Baseline Interferometry technique, however no candidate signals were found.

 Debris disk

 At the outer edge of the system is a massive debris disk containing more comets than the Solar System.
 The debris disc has an inclination between 30° and 70°.
 If the planetary orbits lie in the same plane, their masses would be between 1.1 and 2 times the minimum mass values.
+This is supported by a 2024 study, which found an inclination for the planetary orbits of about 47°.